Pain and Pain Symptom Management for Michigan Nurses

 There are multiple outcome measures required to adequately assess the pain experience and how it has been modified by pain management interventions.
 The outcome of pain management is done by assessing:

-- The duration of the analgesic effect
+- Duration of the analgesic effect

 - Measures of physical functioning